Clever-Neue-Kommunikation/bedrock-example/README.md

   --admin_email=admin@my-first-wordpress-app.lndo.site \
   --path=wordpress

-<strong>Step 6: </strong>
+<strong>Step 7: </strong>
-Run lando yarn from the theme directory to install dependencies Update bud.config.js with your local dev URL lando yarn build — Compile assets
+Run lando yarn from the theme directory to install dependencies</br>
+Update bud.config.js with your local dev URL</br>
+lando yarn build — Compile assets

-Developing this Theme
+# Developing this Theme

-TO DO
+# TO DO

-Developing container components
+- Implement ACF to make components for gutenberg-blocks
+- Add borlabs-cookies to boilerplate
+- develope navwalker